-The “For" clause allows you to limit query rows to users who "did" or "did not do" a selected event before or after performing the initial event.
-For example, you could use a "For" clause to view users who did "Subscribe" after "Email Clicked".
+The For clause allows you to limit query rows to users who did or did not do a selected event before or after performing the initial event.
+It is a great way to examine users who performed more than one event in a sequence you can define in Indicative.
+Here's a simple example: you could use a For clause to view users who did "Subscribe" after "Email Clicked".

 "For" Clause Basics

 Creating a "For" Clause

 To use a For clause, select an event from the Did [not] Perform data dropdown.
 Continue through the rest of this article for modifications that will provide you the flexibility to understanding your users.

 After selecting an event in the Did [not] Perform dropdown, decide whether you want to understand the data of users who did event or did not do this event.
 For example: